solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 - `last_voted_slot`: the slot last voted, this also serves as last_slot for the bit vector.
 - `last_voted_hash`: the bank hash of the slot last voted slot.
-- `slots`: compressed bit vector representing the slots on the last voted fork, last slot is always last_voted_slot, first slot is last_voted_slot-81000.
+- `ancestors`: bit vector representing the compressed slots which produced a block on the last voted fork. the most significant bit is always last_voted_slot, least significant bit is last_voted_slot-81000.

 When a validator enters restart, it increments its current shred_version, so the Gossip messages used in restart will not interfere with those outside the